LetianFeng/makeDataset/README.md

 The current input is a json list of scigraph urls, the program resolves firstly the DOI from the SciGraph-response, and then requests metadata from the other 2 APIs based on the DOI.

-Please specify your configurations in the 'config.json', especially the key of Springer API, otherwise this program won't work at all.
+Please specify your configurations in the 'config.json', especially the `springer_key`, without a valid key, this program cannot work at all.
 The config file should have the following format:

 ```json
 {